Ukraine in the Eurovision Song Contest 2022: Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition either through an online submission form.
 Twenty-seven acts were longlisted and announced on 17 January 2022.
 The second stage involved the longlisted artists attending a scheduled audition during designated dates.
 Eight acts were selected and announced on 24 January 2022.
 The third stage was the televised final, which took place on 12 February 2022 and featured the eight acts vying to represent Ukraine in Turin.
 The winner was selected via the 50/50 combination of votes from a public televote and an expert jury.
 Both the public televote and the expert jury assigned scores ranging from 1 (lowest) to 8 (highest) and the entry that had the highest number of points following the combination of these scores was declared the winner.
 Viewers participating in the public televote had the opportunity to submit a single vote per phone number for each of the participating entries via SMS.
 In the event of a tie, the tie was decided in favour of the entry that received the highest score from the public televote.

-The jury panel that voted during the show consisted of: